 If you’re interested in seeing the timeless wonder of the Huaca Pucllana (not to mention Lima’s countless other attractions), we offer a one-day private tour of Lima that includes a stop at the 1,500-year-old complex.
 The package also includes a walking tour of Lima’s colonial district and a visit to the Larco Museum and its collection of historic (and lewd) ceramics.
 Private Tour Guide in Lima

-Or fill out this form to let us know you’re interested booking a Lima City Tour that includes a visit to the Huaca Pucllana archaeology complex or a meal at the Huaca Pucllana restaurant.
+Reach out to us through Whatsapp or the Contact Us form if you’re interested booking a Lima City Tour that includes a visit to the Huaca Pucllana archaeology complex or a meal at the Huaca Pucllana restaurant.